Alejogb1/job-board/blog-data/why-am-i-getting-a-typeerror-openaicreateedit-is-not-a-function.md

 id: "why-am-i-getting-a-typeerror-openaicreateedit-is-not-a-function"
 ---

 Ah, that "TypeError: openai.createEdit is not a function" – a familiar friend, or perhaps a frustrating foe, depending on your perspective.
-I've definitely encountered that one, and it often pops up when working with the openai api, particularly after library updates.
-Let's unpack what's likely going on, and I'll share a few solutions based on my past experiences.
+I've definitely encountered that one, and it often pops up when working with the openai api, particularly after library updates. what's likely going on, and I'll share a few solutions based on my past experiences.

 Typically, this error stems from a mismatch between the version of the `openai` python library you're using and the specific functions it exposes.
 The `createEdit` function, specifically, has been deprecated and replaced by newer functionalities in recent versions of the library.
 This means code written relying on the old naming convention will break.
 Thinking back, i remember a project where i was upgrading dependencies across multiple services, and this error surfaced in one of them.
 I had forgotten to check the openai library release notes before jumping to the newest version, and spent a good hour troubleshooting a non existent function before I realized it wasn't me, but the api itself!